pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/04_Configuration/README.md

 When configuring tenant specific services, there are multiple configuration entries demanding a service ID as configuration value.
 This means, the system expects the configured value to be available as service definition on the container.
-You can read through the service definitions defined in [PimcoreEcommerceFrameworkBundle](https://github.com/pimcore/pimcore/tree/master/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/Resources/config) to get an insight of default ecommerce services.
+You can read through the service definitions defined in [PimcoreEcommerceFrameworkBundle](https://github.com/pimcore/pimcore/tree/master/pimcore/lib/Pimcore/Bundle/EcommerceFrameworkBundle/Resources/config) to get an insight of default e-commerce services.

 As an example let's take a look at a price system configuration: